Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 And North Korea would therefore not be a party to the conflict, even if the soldiers deployed by North Korea were to take part directly in the hostilities between Russia and Ukraine, he added.

-"It would be different if North Korea retained command of its deployed soldiers, either alone or together with Russia," said Kress.
+"It would be different if North Korea retained command of its deployed soldiers, either alone or together with Russia," Kress said.
 North Korea would then become a party to the conflict through the direct involvement of its soldiers in the hostilities.

-In this case, according to Kress, Ukraine could also defend itself on North Korean territory "to a necessary and proportionate extent."
+In this case, Kress said, Ukraine could also defend itself on North Korean territory "to a necessary and proportionate extent."
 This means, in other words, to take military action against North Korea.
 If the use of force reaches a certain intensity, this would constitute an armed attack by North Korea against Ukraine.

 What is North Korea getting in return?